 The Specifics: Anki

 I have mentioned Anki a few times which is an app I use extensively.
 It’s a flashcard app that uses spaced repetition to serve you a set of flashcards at an optimal timing so that you store information in your long term memory.
 You’ll get one card on day 1, day 2, day 4, day 7, day 30, etc. It serves you harder cards more often and easier ones less often.
 It’s a very efficient way to learn things but the trick is coming up with the cards.
 I generally build my own “decks” of cards with words and phrases I find interesting but also will use public decks created by community members.
-This is probably the most work-like thing I do but I find it kind of fun because I see progress quickly.
+This is probably the most work-like thing I do in this hobby but I ultimately enjoy it because I can see progress quickly.
 It’s important to keep it manageable as you can have too many cards or cards that are too complex and then it’s not very fun.

 The Specifics: Different at Each Level